Dressage4Kids™ Winter Intensive Training Program

 All participants must also maintain a regular fitness program.
 Guest instructors demonstrate different activities in which riders may participate.
 Fitness might include yoga, equilates, running, swimming, weight-lifting, general aerobic training, as well as balance and coordination exercises.

 Any rider under 26 may apply to take advantage of the unique opportunities the WIT program has to offer.
-It does not matter how much experience you have, at what level you’re currently riding, or the horse you have.
-Your dedication, passion and discipline are what must shine on your application.
+Your dedication, passion, and discipline are what must shine on your application.
 Participants in the Winter Intensive Training Program are held to the highest standards of character and professionalism.

 Ready to get started?
 If this program seems like a good next step in your journey, please feel encouraged to apply by sending in the application now.
-There is no deadline.
-The first selections are made in the beginning of August.
-As space allows later applications are accepted.
 You will need to post a short video of you riding online for viewing by the D4K selection committee.
 Please be sure this video is close up enough to evaluate horse and rider.